-Top Pence aide, married to key Trump adviser, diagnosed with coronavirus
+Key Pence aide, married to top Trump adviser, diagnosed with coronavirus

 According to a senior administration official cited in the media pool report, news of the positive test for Pence’s aide prompted staff to deplane Air Force 2 on Friday morning and briefly delayed the takeoff.

-“Out of abundance of caution we went back and looked into all the person’s contacts most recently,” the official said, adding that six individuals who may have been in contact with the infected aide were removed from the flight before it departed.
+“Out of abundance of caution we went back and looked into all the person’s contacts most recently,” the official said, adding that six individuals who may have been in contact with the infected aide were removed from the flight and later tested negative.
 Two of the individuals were members of Pence’s press office, according to a pool report.

 Trump on Friday attended a public event at the World War Two memorial with elderly veterans where neither Trump, first lady Melania Trump, the veterans nor military officials seen at the ceremony wore masks.